ChillarAnand/real-auto-save/README.md

 MELPA
 -----
-You can install a snapshot version of Projectile from the [MELPA](http://melpa.org/#/real-auto-save) repository.
+You can install a snapshot of real-auto-save from the [MELPA](http://melpa.org/#/real-auto-save) repository.

 Github